 - Perform necessary maintenance.
 Once the rear wheel is removed, change the tube or tire, swap in a new wheel, etc.

 - Ensure all hardware is ready to be installed in the correct order.
-Refer to the images below, which apply to most models, or the photo taken in a previous step.
+Refer to the images below or the photo taken in a previous step.

 Brake rotor side of the wheel:

 - Reinstall the wheel.
 Pull back on the derailleur body and route the chain onto the smallest cog, then place the wheel in the dropouts.